 Bitcoin Leverage Example and Margin Examples and Example

-Used margin : amount of money on your account that has already been used up when opening a bitcoin trading contract, this contract is the one that's displayed and shown in open trades.
-As a trader you can not use this amount of money after ==22==openingregisteringregistering--and--opening a trade because you have already used it and it ==22==isn'tis--not available to you.
+Used margin is the amount of money from your account that has already been used when you open a bitcoin trading contract, and this contract is displayed in your open trades.
+After opening a trade, you cannot use this money because you have already used it and it is no longer available to you.

-In other words, because your online broker has opened up a position for you using capital ==22==you'veyou--have borrowed, you must keep this usable margin for your account as a collateral to allow you the trader to continue using this bitcoin Leverage Example he has given you.
+In other words, because your online broker has opened up a position for you using capital you have borrowed, you must keep this usable margin for your account as a collateral to allow you the trader to continue using this bitcoin Leverage Example he has given you.

-However, if you over use bitcoin Trade Leverage Example, this free margin will drop below a certain % at which your broker will be forced to close all of your trade positions mechanically, leaving you with a big loss.
+However, if you over use bitcoin Trade Leverage Example, this free margin will drop below a certain % at which your online broker will be forced to close all of your trade positions mechanically, leaving you with a big loss.
 The btcusd broker at this point automatically closes all your open position position because if your trade transactions are left open broker would lose the money you'll have borrowed from them.

 This is why you should always ensure you've got a lot of free margin.
 In order to do this never trade more than 5 % of your account, in fact two % is advised.